BhavyaBansal10/complete-js/README.md

 Here is all the code for javascript. inside projects
-1. Tic Tac Toe fully completed project
+1. Tic Tac Toe game in projects